blog76/outstatic_blogs/outstatic/content/chatbots/venus-chub-ai-chat-with-virtual-girlfriend-for-free-how-to-use.md

 ## **Step 3: Connect and Chat with Your AI Girlfriend**

 Go back to Chub Venus site and paste the API link from Kobold AI.
-Look for the "Save" button and click on it.
+Look for the **“Save”** button and click on it.
 You're now ready to chat with your virtual girlfriend.

 ![](/images/kobold-ai-api-connect-1024x426-U4Mz.png)